webplatform/docs/guides/html_text/index.md

 The ''u'' element indicates that the text should be underlined (underscored).
 Not only should this be done with CSS instead, but it should rarely be done at all, because most readers will interpret the underscore as a hyperlink.
-Of course, because it isn't a hyperlink, clicking it will do nothing &mdash; except frustrate your reader.
+Of course, because it isn't a hyperlink, clicking it will do nothing &mdash; except frustrate your readers.

 === &lt;tt&gt; ===

-The ''tt'' element indicates that the text should be presented in a "teletype" or monospaced font.
+The ''tt'' element indicates that the text should be presented in a "teletype" or monospace font.
 An alternative to using CSS to achieve this effect would be to use the semantic elements <code>&lt;pre&gt;</code> for block content or <code>&lt;code&gt;</code> for inline content.

 === &lt;big&gt; ===